While this blog post about starting a blog is called how to start a travel blog, it also applies to other forms of blogging.

 12. SHARE YOUR BLOG POSTS / MARKETING SIDE OF BLOGGING

 Now it’s time to share your blog posts on your social media accounts and grow your followers.
 Research where your preferred audience hangs out and learn everything you need to know.
 Right now Pinterest is a great medium to share your blog posts.
-It’s actually not a social media platform but more of a visual search engine.
+It’s not a social media platform but more of a visual search engine.
 But if you love Instagram or Facebook or any other platform.
 Go for it.

-DOWNLOAD THIS STEP BY STEP GUIDE AS A FREE EBOOK (PDF)
+DOWNLOAD THIS STEP-BY-STEP GUIDE AS A FREE EBOOK (PDF)

 13. MONETIZE YOUR BLOG